parthasarathydNU/uber/README.md

 ## Projects:
 - **[Uber Ride API](https://github.com/parthasarathydNU/uber-ride-api)**: This project is an API for simulating an Uber-like ride-hailing service.
 It provides endpoints for managing various aspects of the system, including locations, drivers, passengers, and rides.

+- **[Uber Frontend App](https://github.com/aadhityaalagappan/uber-frontend)** This project is the frontend mobile application which serves as the platform to book rides.

 ## Key Features
 - Simulated environment with customizable parameters
 - Rider interface for requesting rides